 There are two massive cloves in the Catskills: Platte Clove and Kaaterskill Clove.
 A drive through either will reveal their character: deep, narrow gorges that cut through the surrounding rock landscape with dramatically steep cliffs on either side.

 In spots, Kaaterskill Clove is 2500’ deep.
 Platte Clove is so steep and dangerous, and has been the site of so many accidents and deaths, part of it is known as The Devil’s Kitchen.

 An escarpment is a long cliff that forms as a result of faulting or erosion.
 The result is two relatively level areas with distinctly different elevations.
-On the lower level, there are few if any foothills.
-The Catskills Escarpment marks the eastern limit of the Catskills, rising dramatically from the surrounding Hudson River flatlands.
+On the lower level there are few, if any, foothills.
+The Catskills Escarpment marks the eastern limit of the Catskills, which rise dramatically from the surrounding Hudson River flatlands.

 Originally, in Pangaean times, the area now known as the Catskills was located well south of the equator.